-Beechwood Park is a Green Flag award winner!
+Beechwood Park is a holder of Green Flag status.

 See the location of Beechwood Park

 Beechwood Park opening times are displayed on the gates and on information boards in the park.

 The cafe and toilets at Beechwood are next to Beechwood House.